skyvers/Aged-care/tutorial/chapter3.md

 You can specify a default query for each document in the module (in the agedCare.xml file ) and this will ensure that wherever a list is shown for this document in your application, you will always get the same query.

-To do this, set defaultQueryName for the Resident document to be the name of our query as shown below:
+To do this, set defaultQueryName for the Resident document to be the name of our query (agedCare.xml in documents declaration) as shown below:

 ```xml
 <documents>